csmanea/testing-workshops/oci-ignite-advanced/iam/identity-access-management-identity-domain.md

 1. You have just created a compartment for all of your work in this *Workshop*.

-##  Task 2 (Optional): Manage Users, Groups, and Policies to Control Access
+##  Task 2: Manage Users, Groups, and Policies to Control Access

 A user's permissions to access services comes from the _groups_ to which they belong.
 The permissions for a group are defined by policies.
 Policies define what actions members of a group can perform, and in which compartments.
 Users can access services and perform operations based on the policies set for the groups of which they are members.